 Step 1: Deploy your API with APIcast hosted in a staging environment

-The first step is always to set up your API in the staging environment, where you will define the private base URL and its endpoints, choose the placement of credentials and other configuration details that you can read about here.
-Once you're done entering your configuration, go ahead and click on Update & Test Staging Configuration button to run a test call that will go through the APIcast staging instance to your API.
+The first step is to configure your API and test it in your staging environment.
+Define the private base URL and its endpoints, choose the placement of credentials and other configuration details that you can read about here.
+Once you're done entering your configuration, go ahead and click on Update & Test Staging Environment button to run a test call that will go through the APIcast staging instance to your API.

-If everything was configured correctly, you should see a green confirmation message, and the button that will allow you to deploy APIcast in production will be enabled.
+If everything was configured correctly, you should see a green confirmation message.

 Before moving on to the next step, make sure that you have configured a secret token to be validated by your backend service.
 You can define the value for the secret token under Authentication Settings.
 This will ensure that nobody can bypass APIcast's access control.